spryker/spryker-docs/docs/scos/dev/front-end-development/202212.0/yves/atomic-frontend/managing-the-components/using-a-component.md

 The functions are implemented similarly and have the same arguments:

-* **name** (required) - specifies the component name,
+* **name** (required): Specifies the component name,
-* **module** (optional) - specifies the name of the Spryker module where the component is implemented.
+* **module** (optional): Specifies the name of the Spryker module where the component is implemented.
 Use this argument if you have two or more components with the same name and at the same level in different modules.
-If you do not pass this argument, _ShopUi_ is used by default.
+If you don't pass this argument, _ShopUi_ is used by default.

 The function returns the fully qualified component name that can be used in Twig, for example: